 After a medical in London in January 1918, Jack enjoyed his first leave in over two years.
 He then went through training in Hastings, Bristol, Uxbridge and flying training in Avroes and Bristol Fighters at RAF Crail in Scotland.

 Below you can see his pilot log book which, like the hand book for the Vicker’s Machine Gun, was an item he kept safely all his life.
 Hear him in his own words.

 At Crail, pilots and instructors were killed in accidents.
 Jack had to get along with the Public School mentality of the mess and even play that foreign (to him) game of rugby.
 He stayed on into 1919 to help with the demobilisation.

 Back at the Head Office of the North Eastern Brewery, a collection kept during his absence allowed Jack to purchase a motorbike.
 His greatest regret was, in his words, not to ‘get back to France and have a go at Jerry’ in the Second World War.

-Jack married into the Hogg family in the late 1920s.
+Jack married Barbara Hogg in the late 1920s.
 He remained with The North Eastern Brewery until Murray sold it to Vaux; after a short hiatus he joined the Scottish & Newcastle brewery where he remained as one of its Regional Managers until his retirement in the 1960s.

 Always keen to recount his stories of the First World War, in the early 1990s Jack attended MCG and RFC events as a veteran and travelled as a guest to 75th Anniversary Events to mark Third Ypres, or the Battle of Passchendaele – it broke Jack’s heart to mark spots where his friends had died, the locations remarkably easy for him to find despite the decades since the War.